barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

 ---
 layout: post_with_photo
 title: Fire up kubernetes from iOS using python
-photo:
+photo: IMG_1168.jpg
-caption:
+caption: Mum's resident sunbird
-photo-meta:
+photo-meta: Pana GX7, Oly 14-150mm, Bramston Beach Qld Australia, 2015
 ---

 This article shows how to create and use a cloud-hosted Kubernetes cluster using Python scripts on an iPad.
 The eventual goal is to be able to use an iPad as an end-user device for development of applications running in a cloud-hosted kubernetes cluster.

-See https://github.com/drpump/devkube-python/ for source.
+See https://github.com/drpump/devkube-python/tree/v1.0 for source.
 The scripts should also work on Linux and OS X.

 ### For the impatient